 Consider America’s relation to the French war in Vietnam or the installation of the shah in Iran.
 Discuss how American policies, while avoiding immediate conflicts, sowed the seeds of later, more serious difficulties.

 Examine the Kennedy-Nixon campaign of 1960 for the specific light it shed on wider themes of the time, including anticommunism, the new importance of television, and tensions that accompanied the movement of previously marginal groups like Catholics into the center of American life.
-See boxed quote on page 868.
+(See boxed quote on page 868.)

 Consider the relationship between economic transformations and the role of women in the 1950s.
 Show both the new emphasis on domesticity and childrearing, and the beginnings of rebellion by suburban women.
-See section Examining the Evidence on page 852.
+(See section Examining the Evidence on page 852.)

-Conduct a class debate over the following topics: for example, Racial Segregation in Public Schools Is Unconstitutional, The Suburbs: The New American Dream, and America Should Send a Man to the Moon.
+Conduct a class debate on topics such as Racial Segregation in Public Schools Is Unconstitutional, The Suburbs: The New American Dream, and America Should Send a Man to the Moon.
 Primary source readings will come from the following book: Opposing Viewpoints in American History—Volume II: From Reconstruction to the Present, San Diego, CA: Greenhaven Press, 1996.
 Another good source of debate topics is Larry Madaras and James M. SoRelle, Taking Sides—Clashing Views on Controversial Issues in American History, Volume II: Reconstruction to the Present, Connecticut: McGraw-Hill, 2000.

 Show students the following video: The Century—America’s Time (ABC Video in association with The History Channel), Volume IV: 1953–1960: Happy Daze.
 “Despite America’s renewed identity and prosperity, paranoia about Communism gives rise to the ‘witch-hunts’ of McCarthyism.
 The sound of a new generation emerges as rock ’n’ roll fills the airwaves, while African Americans, angered at their second-class citizenship, let their discontent be known. ”